 While some with Crohn’s may be able to have a glass of milk here and there with no problems, you may not tolerate dairy very well.

 Instead, try eating dairy substitutes, which are widely available in food shops and supermarkets.

 Dairy or dairy alternatives to try:

-- low-fat fermented dairy like yogurt or kefir
+- low fat fermented dairy like yogurt or kefir

 If you have IBD, then eating lots of fiber may be problematic.

-What grains to avoid or limit:
+Grains to avoid or limit: